Question from my followers:

 Couples who come into therapy and talk over each other or use blame can be an indicator that the relationship is at risk.
 Blame and talking over your partner exudes defensiveness and a critical tone while sending the message that you’re not really willing to work through the relationship problems.
 Defensiveness and Criticism were identified by John Gottman as two indicators that couples are at risk of separation.

 Lastly, couples who minimize their partner’s pain or the importance of a partner’s concern may be an indicator that the relationship isn’t going to make it, particularly when the minimization is used with disgust or contempt.
 Gottman states that Contempt in a relationship is a serious problem and is one of the factors that plays a part in a relationship ending.

 Despite these detrimental behaviors John Gottman identifies solutions or "antidotes" to these four relationship risk factors that can help couples who are on the brink.
 These antidotes offer solutions to reduce fighting and improve communication with your partner.

 If you or someone you love is experiencing trouble in their romantic relationships please visit www.TherapywithRaquel.com for more information.
-Raquel Buchanan is an associate of marriage and family therapy (MFTA #85262) with The Center for Counseling and Education.
+Raquel Buchanan is a Licensed Marriage and Family Therapist (LMFT #118976) in Palm Springs California.
 Raquel offers counseling and therapy to individuals, families, and children.
-She is supervised by David Caulfied (LMFT #14452).